Workers' Party MPs 'acted in good faith', deny allegations made in lawsuit

 In a joint statement, they said: "Our reply to all these allegations is NO."

+The statement said Ms Lim and Mr Singh have been asked to pay damages of S$2.8 million for the "wrongful appointment of architects".

-The went on to make a number of other points, including that Mr Low and Ms Lim have been asked to give an account of profits made from the appointment of FM Solutions and Services (FMSS) or pay damages not less than S$1.25 million.
-In response, the statement said: "We have not benefitted a single cent."
+Mr Low and Ms Lim have also been asked to give an account of profits made from the appointment of FM Solutions and Services (FMSS) or pay damages not less than S$1.25 million.
+"We have not benefitted a single cent," the WP MPs said.

 FMSS is a former managing agent of AHTC.